Ram-N/prediction-contests/icc2023/rules.md

 - One entry per person.
 (Honor system)
 - You are competing for glory.
 The winner will be the undisputed **Worldcup Prediction Champion** for the next 4 years, until the next Cricket World cup.

 **Entry Deadline: 05 October 2023**, before the first ball is bowled.
 (8:00 am IST).
-This is effectively late night on the 4th, if you live in North America.
+This is effectively late night on the 4th, if you live in Europe or North America.
 The form will not accept entries after that time.

 ## ICC World Cup Format ([Wikipedia](https://en.wikipedia.org/wiki/2023_Cricket_World_Cup) Link)